 To explore the roles of predictive representation learning and candidate route waypoints in Scene-Rep Transformer, an ablation study is conducted.
-Two ablative baselines are set up with partial components upon trained MST model: 1) \textbf{Ego:} MST that removes output level Transformer for the ego vehicle's route waypoints $D^{ego}_{Kt}$; 2) \textbf{Neighbors:} MST that removes all components related to $\mathcal{K}_t$.
+Two ablative baselines are set up with partial components upon trained MST model: 1) \textbf{Ego:} MST that removes output level Transformer for the ego vehicle's route waypoints $D^{ego}_{Kt}$; 2) \textbf{Neighbors (N):} MST that removes all components related to $\mathcal{K}_t$; 3) \textbf{Neighbor-SLT (N-SLT)}: Retrained baseline of neighbors boosted by SLT.
 All ablative baselines are tested with identical testing setups in Section \ref{testing_sec}, and the results are displayed in Table \ref{table_5}.

 The results of the Ego baseline imply that candidate route waypoints $\mathcal{K}^{ego}_t$ is the key for performance improvement of MST compared with efficient RL baseline such as DrQ.
 This is because the ego agent's route waypoints offer a filtered area for the ego vehicle to present the driving intention given information of neighbor vehicles and their corresponding intentions ($\mathcal{K}^{n}_t$), enhancing the scene understanding ability.
 Therefore, there is a significant performance drop without $\mathcal{K}^{ego}_t$ in these scenarios that have multiple potential intentions (Left Turn).
-Moreover, the poor results from Neighbors baseline indicate that scene understanding is more dependent on $\mathcal{K}^{n}_t$ in the case of MST, as the local intentions for neighboring vehicles are more informative to the ego agent's decision-making.
-The results of attention weights in Fig. \ref{fig12} indicate that multi-stage Transformer-based structure is the key to having the capability to understand intentions and interactions in urban scenes with adaptive information flow by attention.
+Moreover, the poor results from the Neighbors baseline indicate that scene understanding is more dependent on $\mathcal{K}^{n}_t$ in the case of MST, as the local intentions for neighboring vehicles are more informative to the ego agent's decision-making.
+The results of attention weights in Fig. \ref{fig12} indicate that a multi-stage Transformer-based structure is the key to having the capability to understand intentions and interactions in urban scenes with adaptive information flow by attention.